Scroll to see more

 Onboarding

-The onboarding screens are designed for data collection and diagnosis, with a key focus on incorporating a video diagnosis feature.
 We've already developed AI-based code capable of detecting different speech issues and providing advice.
 Our goal is for our code to identify various speech impediments and offer relevant speech therapy recommendations.

 Additionally, if a parent has previously had their child diagnosed, they can upload relevant documents here.
 This information will enable the app to suggest a suitable program based on the child's specific impediment.